 - ICT research programs at Hasselt University’s Expertise Center for Digital Media (EDM).

-Companies with or deciding to set up their activities or headquarters in Flanders can reap the rewards of:
+When deciding to establish activities or headquarters in Flanders, your digital business can reap the rewards of: